 When they're young they enjoy frequent cuddles and other positive interaction with us, but we also provide appropriate guidance as they grow up so they understand what acceptable behaviour looks like.

-For our most recent kidding season we used one of our own bucks for breeding (Jelly Bean, pictured above), as well as a new registered buckling, Vincent van Goat.
+For our most recent kidding season we used one of our own bucks for breeding (Jelly Bean, pictured above), as well as our registered buckling, Vincent van Goat.
 Jelly Bean is out of one of our top milking does and his sire is also from excellent milking lines.
 Vinnie came to us from another Vancouver Island breeder raising a herd of registered, high quality milking goats, and we brought him in to continue improving our herd.
-With blue eyes, wattles, gorgeous colours and super sweet personalities in our bucks, we have had a wonderful and exciting 2018 kidding season!
+With blue eyes, wattles, gorgeous colours and super sweet personalities in our bucks, we have had a wonderful and exciting 2019 kidding season!

 We also have some lovely colours in our herd of does.